aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/programming-with-documents-in-ruby/working-with-styles-in-ruby/_index.md

 title: Working With Styles in Ruby – Aspose.Words for Java
 articleTitle: Working With Styles in Ruby
 linktitle: Working With Styles in Ruby
-description: "Ruby: working with Document Styles using Aspose.Words for Java."
+description: "Working with Document Styles using Ruby."
 type: docs
 weight: 70
 url: /java/working-with-styles-in-ruby/